jimjdeal/RUSH_Script/voiceActivatedHighCommand/notes.md

-to enable the ordering around (move) of HC groupd not under direct command.
+VAHC - to enable the ordering around (move) of HC groups not under direct command.

+To do:
 need to determine group leader location need to build system of direction and distance need to create new marker location to move to